opera-adt/dist-s1-enumerator/README.md

 The library can enumerate inputs for the creation of a single DIST-S1 product or a time-series of DIST-S1 products over a large area spanning multiple passes.
 The DIST-S1 measures disturbance comparing a baseline of RTC-S1 images (pre-images) to a current set of acquisition images (post-images).
 This library also provides functionality for downloading the OPERA RTC-S1 data from ASF DAAC.
+We use "enumeration" to describe the "curation of required DIST-S1 inputs."

 ## Installation/Setup